The CTICC field hospital: A small part of a large project

 Last week, the South African president addressed the people of this country, speaking of the enormous sacrifices everyone had made going into lockdown at an early stage in the country’s epidemic.
 By entering lockdown early, the nation was able to slow the rate of infection and buy valuable time for the government to prepare.

-Part of preparations included the establishment of field hospitals across South Africa.
+Part of the preparations included the establishment of field hospitals across South Africa.
 Minus40 had an inside view of one such facility, deployed earlier this month within the Cape Town International Convention Centre (CTICC), now dubbed “the Hospital of Hope”.
 If you’d been watching a video of our president’s visit on the 5th of June, you may have even seen one of our fridges!

 It takes more than manpower to manage a project of this size, and here we take a closer look at how it was accomplished in only a month.